 Revenue is derived from: the licensing and sale of systems, either directly to end-users or through third-party resellers, comprising internally developed software, third-party software and hardware components; product support, maintenance and professional services; and application-hosting services that provide high quality, transaction or subscription based document imaging/management services from a central data center.
-Streamline Health's revenue recognition policies conform to Statement of Position 97-2, Software Revenue Recognition.
+Streamline Health's revenue recognition policies conform to Statement of Position 98-9, SAB 104 Revenue Recognition and EITF Issue No. 00-21, Revenue Arrangements with Multiple Deliverables.
 Generally, revenue from software license fees and hardware sales to end-users is recognized when a master agreement is signed and products are made available to end-users.
 Revenues from agreements that contain multiple-element arrangements are allocated to the various elements based on the fair value of the specific elements.
 Revenues related to routine installation and integration and project management are deferred until the work is performed.
 Streamline Health follows this method since reasonably dependable estimates of the revenues and costs applicable to various stages of a contract can be made.
 Revenues from consulting, education, and application-hosting services are recognized as the services are performed.
 Revenues from short-term support and maintenance agreements are recognized ratably over the term of the agreements.
-Billings to customers recorded prior to the recognition of revenues are classified as deferred revenues.
-Revenues recognized prior to progress billings to customers are recorded as contract receivables.
+Billings to customers recorded as contract receivables.